-The Galaxy S20 Ultra is one of the most important phones of the year.
+The Galaxy S20 Ultra is one of the most premium phones of 2020.
 But compared to the Galaxy Z flip that launched alongside it, it’s also sort of boring.

 The S20 Ultra doesn’t fold in half to become more compact or fold out into a big tablet, but it absolutely nails the fundamentals and of course you get a gigantic new camera system.